DillonSteyl/SCIE1000/Week 10/menu_1.md

 Try running that program in Jupyter if you are unsure of its behaviour.

-We can use this to create a program that presents a menu to the user:
+We can use this to create a program that presents a menu to the user, and has different behaviour depending on their choice:

 ```
 choice = 1